daniellavoie/kafka-topic-updater/README.md

 ## Features

-* Incremental and versioned updates of kafka topics [In Progress]
+* Incremental and versioned updates of kafka topics
-* Checksum validation from previously executed upgrades versus the one available in the configuration repository [In Progress]
+* Checksum validation from previously executed upgrades versus the one available in the configuration repository
+* Runnable CLI support with `kafka-topic-updater.jar`
-* Spring Boot support with dedicated ` spring-boot-starter-kafka-topic-updater` [TODO]
+* Spring Boot support with dedicated ` spring-boot-starter-kafka-topic-updater`
-* Runnable CLI support with `kafka-topic-updater.jar` [TODO]
+* Topic ACL support

 ## Future features

-* ACL upgrade support [TODO]
 * Schema Registry and schemas upgrade support [TODO]
-* Kubernetes CRD [TODO]

 ## Current state

-The project is still a work and progress and does not work as is.
-The source is code is opened for everyone to observe.
+The project is still a work and progress.
+Initial version can be built and run as is.
+The CLI sub project is an executable jar.

-## TODOs

-* TopicServiceImpl - Check if partition or replication factor changes requires a distinct adminclient API than alterConfigs.
-* Assert topic delete behavior when a consumer is still subscribed to the topic.